dmitrypol/dmitrypol.github.io/_posts/2016-10-27-rails-complex-data-migrations.md

 The same approach should work with data migrations in SQL DBs.
 Just treat migrations as Ruby classes and test their methods.

+### Polymorphic relationships

+Here are a few simple [polymorphic](http://guides.rubyonrails.org/association_basics.html#polymorphic-associations) models.

+{% highlight ruby %}
+# app/models/user.rb
+class User
+  has_many :articles, as: :author, dependent: :delete end
+# app/models/article.rb
+class Article
+  belongs_to :article, polymorphic: true end
+{% endhighlight %}

+We now need to rename User model to Person.
+We can rename the class and DB table but how do we change the article relationships?
+Well, as long as the IDs of indvividual person/user records did not change we can do this:

+{% highlight ruby %}
+Article.where(author_type: 'User').update_all(author_type: 'Person')
+{% endhighlight %}

+### Has And Belongs To Many relationships

+With [Mongoid has_and_belongs_to_many](https://docs.mongodb.com/ruby-driver/master/tutorials/6.0.0/mongoid-relations/#has-and-belongs-to-many) we can store child records in an array inside the parent.

+{% highlight ruby %}
+# app/models/user.rb
+class User
+  has_and_belongs_to_many :groups
+end
+# app/models/group.rb
+class Group
+  has_and_belongs_to_many :users
+end
+{% endhighlight %}

+It will look like this in the DB:

+{% highlight ruby %}
+# User record
+{
+    "_id" : ObjectId("56941557213ae91d96000002"),
+    "name" : "Bob Smith",
+    "group_ids" : [
+        ObjectId("56158d9269702d7a8c00018a")
+    ]
+}
+# Group record
+{
+    "_id" : ObjectId("56158d9269702d7a8c00018a"),
+    "name" : "Soccer group",
+    "user_ids" : [
+        ObjectId("56941557213ae91d96000002")
+    ]
+}
+{% endhighlight %}

+Now we need to rename Group to Team.
+Here is the migraiton.

+{% highlight ruby %}
+  User.exists(group_ids: true).rename(group_ids: :team_ids)
+{% endhighlight %}

 ### Useful links

 * [https://robots.thoughtbot.com/data-migrations-in-rails](https://robots.thoughtbot.com/data-migrations-in-rails)